HOW TO WRITE STORIES FOR CHILDREN – FIVE RULES

 2. DON’T CHEAT THE CHILDREN

-Don’t decide to write for children thinking you can get away with story problems that you couldn’t solve – that is certainly not how to write stories for children.
+Don’t think you can get away with story problems that you couldn’t solve that is certainly not how to write stories for children.

 3. DON’T PREACH

 Don’t write for children if you just want preach at them, or teach them.

 If all you want is to tell children to be good then write a manual, or a book of rules.

 Children’s fiction is there to entertain and any learning should be indirect.

 You should want children to love your stories and to inspire them to read more – this is true learning.

 Of course there are themes and even morals in children’s stories and choosing a theme is important but the most important thing is the story.